Skip to main content

 Health and Welfare Decisions

-A personal welfare deputy (if appointed) may:
+A personal welfare Deputy (if appointed) may:

 • Decide where the person lives or receives care